zpunjani/Assignment_1/README.md

  -'cd' : is used to change a directory go get all the information, different files and directories -'code' : automatically open visual code for you from git bash -'ls' : lists all the files in a specific directory

+ ## Why Version Control is Important

+ With Version Control, it is possible to:
+   - Easy Track any changes made to the files and directories.
+   - Enables to user to compare the changes made between the old and new versions and understand it better
+   - The users can collaborate with each other and access, modify and    contribute to a project simultaneously without any conflicts, making group works easier.
+   - Mutliple braches can be created where the user can work on it individually and later on merge back into the main project branch
+   - Different users and different branches are enabled to combine changes made in order to resolve conflicts if necessary
+   - Version Control servers as a backup system as it stores previous versions files and directories.
+   - It helps with compliance with regulatory standards and provides audit trail.